AllenSWDB/allenswdb.github.io/databook/glossary.md

 Ephys
   Shorthand for electrophysiology.

+Fast spiking neuron
+FSN
+FSI
+    Fast spiking neurons are so called because of their "narrow," fast action potentials, specifically as seen in intracellular recordings of a cell in response to a prolonged step of current.
+Additionally, with sufficient current injection fast spiking neurons exhibit fast spike rates, and do not show frequency adaptation, or slowing of spike rates, over time.
+In unlabeled extracellular recordings, units with narrow action potentials are also referred to as fast spiking neurons.
+This feature is sometimes used to putatively label neurons with narrow spikes as {term}`PV+ neuron`s.

 GABA
   Gamma-aminobutyric acid (GABA) is the main inhibitory neurotransmitter in the mammalian brain.
 In cortex, most GABAergic neurons are local interneurons.